ZhanWang071/HKUST_coding-challenge/README.md

 The original task page is [here](https://github.com/HKUST-VISLab/coding-challenge).

-I finished Challenge level 1 and 3.
+I finished level 1 and 3.